4.45 Is Catholic social teaching about caring for the poor?

 Why does the Catholic Church have her own social teaching?

 Because all men, as children of God, possess a unique dignity, the Church with her social teaching is committed to defending and promoting this human dignity for all men in the social sphere.
 She is not trying to preempt the legitimate freedom of politics or of the economy.
 When human dignity is violated in politics or economic practices, however, the Church must intervene.

 “The joy and hope, the grief and anguish of the men of our time, especially of those who are poor or afflicted in any way, are the joy and hope, the grief and anguish of the followers of Christ as well” (Second Vatican Council, GS).
 In her social teaching, the Church makes this statement specific.
 And she asks: How can we take responsibility for the well-being and the just treatment of all, even of non-Christians?
 What is a just organization of human society, of political, economic, and social institutions supposed to look like?
 In her commitment to justice, the Church is guided by a love that emulates Christ’s love for mankind.
 [Youcat 438]

 Charity is at the heart of the Church's social doctrine.
 Every responsibility and every commitment spelt out by that doctrine is derived from charity which, according to the teaching of Jesus, is the synthesis of the entire Law (cf. Mt 22:36- 40).
 It gives real substance to the personal relationship with God and with neighbour; it is the principle not only of micro-relationships (with friends, with family members or within small groups) but also of macro-relationships (social, economic and political ones).
 For the Church, instructed by the Gospel, charity is everything.
-[Pope Benedict, Deus caritas est, n.
+[Pope Benedict, Caritas in veritate, n.
 2]